SilverMarcs/haskell-javascript-parser/README.md

 In a corrresponding folder file under root/javascript/output, the pretty printed version will appear after running `stack test`

 Note that files under **Folder A** can only parse/pretty print Expressions.
-Other folders should be able to handle statements.
+Other folders should be able to handle statements or expressions.
 For more description on what Statment or Expression is, check Parser.hs

+For evaluating expressions, we have a `evalExpr` function.
+But the most convenient way to test evaluation is to modify existing or create new .js files in `Folder D` in inputs and the corresponding output folder will contain the evaluated value

 ## Running the Code